Apple Tree Partners II

 Series A in 2021

-Replicate Bioscience is focused on developing innovative oncology treatments aimed at preventing and reversing drug resistance in cancer therapies.
-Utilizing a self-replicating RNA platform known as SynRGY, the company seeks to create novel treatments that enhance the effectiveness of various immuno-oncology regimens.
-By leveraging synthetic biology, Replicate Bioscience aims to provide healthcare professionals with advanced therapeutic options that not only detect and eliminate cancerous cells but also improve patient outcomes in cancer treatment.
+Replicate Bioscience is focused on developing innovative oncology treatments that aim to prevent and reverse drug resistance in cancer therapies.
+Utilizing a self-replicating RNA platform known as SynRGY, the company designs novel treatments that enhance the effectiveness of immuno-oncology regimens.
+By leveraging synthetic biology approaches, Replicate Bioscience seeks to revolutionize cancer treatment by not only addressing drug resistance but also improving the detection and elimination of cancerous cells, thereby providing healthcare professionals with advanced therapeutic options.

 Galaxy Medical